Richard Penty

 Richard Vincent Penty, FREng (born 9 September 1964) is a British engineer and academic.
-He is the current Master of Sidney Sussex College and Professor of Photonics at the University of Cambridge.
+He is the Head of the School of Technology and Professor of Photonics at the University of Cambridge.

 Early life

 Penty was born on 9 September 1964 in Nottingham, Nottinghamshire, England.
 He is the oldest of three sons of two Uttoxeter medical practitioners, Peter and Patricia Janet (née Shelbourne) Penty.
-He was educated at Repton School, a private school in Repton, Derbyshire.
+He was educated at Repton School, an independent school in Repton, Derbyshire.
 He studied engineering and electrical science at Sidney Sussex College, Cambridge, and graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1986.
 He remained at Cambridge to undertake postgraduate study in engineering, specialising in nonlinear optical fibre devices.
 In 1989, he entered his doctoral thesis titled "Novel optical fibre Kerr devices for signal processing".
 He completed his Doctor of Philosophy (PhD) degree in 1990.